AgriFI invests 5 million EUR in the Incofin Fairtrade Access Fund

 10 April 2019

-AgriFI, an EU-funded facility launched in 2018 to accelerate sustainable investments in developing countries while focusing on smallholder inclusiveness, has signed its first investment.
-AgriFI will subscribe up to EUR 5 million in long term equity in the Fairtrade Access Fund (FAF), an open ended debt social and environmental impact fund advised by Incofin Investment Management.
+AgriFI has signed its first very investment by subscribing up to EUR 5 million long term equity in the Fairtrade Access Fund (FAF), an open-ended debt social and environmental impact fund advised by Incofin Investment Management.

 The Fairtrade Access Fund was started with the cooperation and support of Fairtrade International, Grameen Foundation USA, KfW and Incofin cvso.
 The Fund’s objective is to contribute to the development of fair and sustainable agriculture sectors by addressing the financial and operational needs of smallholder farmers, agri-SMEs and agri-focused financial institutions.